timwhite0/smcdet/README.md

-# SMC for probabilistic object detection

-Distinguishing and characterizing objects in images with sequential Monte Carlo samplers.
+# Sequential Monte Carlo for detecting and deblending objects in astronomical images

+This branch contains the code for SMC-Deblender, the SMC sampler described in [Sequential Monte Carlo for detecting and deblending objects in astronomical images](https://ml4physicalsciences.github.io/2023/files/NeurIPS_ML4PS_2023_172.pdf).

+See the `results` directory for a set of experiments that is similar to those presented in the paper.
+The original repository for this paper can be accessed [here](https://github.com/timwhite0/smcdeblender).